 Patient trading – Most mutual fund managers are compelled to pay a premium when they trade due to the urgency of their investment decisions.
 However, DFA is different.
 They maintain flexibility in their trading, which reduces costs and improves returns.

 Tax-efficiency – DFA funds are very tax efficient.
 Mutual funds incur taxes in the same way individual investors do – by selling stocks at a gain.
 The IRS requires mutual funds to pay out those capital gains on an annual basis, hitting investors with a tax bill.
 The way DFA minimizes these taxes is by avoiding selling.
-In other words, they buy and hold for a long run.
+In other words, they buy and hold for the long run.
 These tax savings can add up significantly over time.

 3. DFA’s Low Costs